How Homesteading Can Make You a Better Mother

 MULTI-TASKING & FULL SCHEDULES

 Early mornings, late nights, no naps, gardens to weed, duck houses to build, Fall gardens to be planned, compost to mend, hen-house to be shoveling out, deep litter compost to be distributed, brush to be burned, and the list just continues.
-If homesteading has branded into my brain any 1 thing it’s how to manage a full schedule and multi-task while doing it.
+If homesteading has branded into my brain any 1 thing it’s how to manage a full schedule and multi-task while doing it, just like homestead mothers do!

 Emerson (my husband) works a full-time job that often starts around 6 AM and we have one car so I’ll often get up with him before it’s light out, drop him off to work, and then my day starts.
 Early mornings naturally come with homesteading, I think.